Frequently Asked Questions

 What does WTRRP do?

-We befriend asylum seekers and refugees (our clients)
+We befriend asylum seekers, refugees and other migrants without status in the UK (our clients)

-We provide our clients with food, toiletries, nappies and other essentials when these are needed
+We help our clients to buy food, toiletries, nappies and other essentials when these are needed

-We provide access to advice on immigration and housing
+We provide help for, and access to advice on, immigration and housing

 We work with various government departments and public bodies on our client’s behalf